A creative image of Mining Companies in the Spotlight

 Many of the mining companies referenced in our recent sector report received individual Trust & Like Scores well above 66 – and many got scores well below average, of course.

-By contrast, what unites many of the mining companies with lower Trust & Like Scores are fragmented operations and/or “house of brands” set-ups, both of which help make the umbrella brand less visible domestically.
+By contrast, what unites many of the mining companies with lower Trust & Like Scores are fragmented operations and/or “house of brands” set-ups, both of which make the umbrella brand less recognizable in their world based markets.
+Of course, some also have less-than-stellar environmental records, too.

 Overview: Founded in 1979 by Italian entrepreneur Bruno Bolfo, Duferco is the world’s leading steel trader with a “hybrid” business model that includes distribution and production activities in over 40 countries.
 The company remains under the leadership of Bolfo and his family and celebrated its 40th anniversary in 2019 by gathering all of its worldwide employees.